SMerrony/mvemg/BUILD.md

 ## Build

-Simply type `go build` in the source directory.
-The mvemg binary should build without any errors.
+Simply type `make` in the source directory.
+The mvemg binary should pass its tests and build without any errors.

 See UserGuide.md for operating instructions.